Anonymous

 Mahr

-I appreciate Dinesh in his concise statement.
-Yes, you first need to speak with his immediate supervisor and understand what is his comment/view about this employee.
-I do understand that someone in his department would have escalated this matter to you, however, does that employee clearly understand his roles?
-What was his statement when you called in for a meeting with him?
+I appreciate Dinesh for his concise statement.
+Yes, you first need to speak with his immediate supervisor and understand what his comment/view is about this employee.
+I do understand that someone in his department would have escalated this matter to you; however, does that employee clearly understand his roles?
+What was his statement when you called for a meeting with him?

-Again being a HR, you cannot say that you do not want to terminate, as end of day, outcome matters.
+As an HR professional, you cannot say that you do not want to terminate, as at the end of the day, the outcome matters.
 You will also be held responsible for his failure.
-Again, where is the hiring panel who qualified him and what is their say on this?
-Finally about his introversion, didn't you do a HR discussion with him?
-First analyse the situation and conclude it accordingly.
+Where is the hiring panel who qualified him, and what is their opinion on this?
+Finally, regarding his introversion, didn't you have an HR discussion with him?
+First, analyze the situation and conclude accordingly.

 From India, Bangalore